Girls Aloud: Legacy

-Girls Aloud are notably one of the few British reality television acts to achieve continued success and longevity.
-According to The Times, Girls Aloud are the highest-earning UK reality television stars, having amassed a fortune of £25 million by May 2009.
-The figure was increased to £30 million the following year, following Cheryl's appearance on The X Factor.
-All five members were included in a 2010 list of Britain's richest stars under 30.
-Reviews of Girls Aloud's debut album noted the high quality of the album compared to output from other reality show contestants.
-In 2004, David Hooper of BBC Music exclaimed that "Girls Aloud are currently British pop royalty [...] in the ultra-fickle world of TV-generated pop, Girls Aloud have real staying power."
-Andrew Lynch of entertainment.ie said, "Girls Aloud really shouldn't have made it as far as a second album. [...]
-There's just one problem – the girls have a knack of coming up with utterly infectious pop songs".
+Girls Aloud have also been noted as one of the few British reality television acts to achieve longevity.
+Reviews of their debut album commented on the quality of the material in comparison with other releases by TV talent show contestants.
+In 2004, David Hooper of BBC Music described the group as "British pop royalty" and wrote that, "in the ultra-fickle world of TV-generated pop, Girls Aloud have real staying power."
+Andrew Lynch of entertainment.ie similarly observed that although "Girls Aloud really shouldn't have made it as far as a second album", the group had "a knack of coming up with utterly infectious pop songs".

+Commercially, the group were named Britain's biggest-selling girl group of the 21st century so far in 2012, with UK sales of more than 4.3 million singles and 4.0 million albums.
+Guinness World Records listed them as the "Most Successful Reality TV Group" in its 2007 and 2011 editions and recognised them in its 2008 edition for the most consecutive top-ten entries in the UK by a female group.
+Collectively, the members of Girls Aloud earned £30 million by 2010.
+(Note: (a value equivalent to £48 million in 2026)) All five members were included in a 2010 list of Britain's richest stars under 30.

-Bono has referred to himself as a fan of the group, saying: "I think Girls Aloud are at the cutting edge of pop music.
-They are a great band and they deserve to be centre stage."
-Chris Martin also said that he is a fan of the group, referring to them as "the ultimate form of life," while Julie Burchill has stated that Girls Aloud are "simply the most perfect pop group since The Monkees."
-In addition, Girls Aloud have had their music covered by artists as varied as Arctic Monkeys, Bloc Party, and Coldplay, among others.
+Girls Aloud's music has been praised by artists from outside mainstream pop.
+Bono described the group as "at the cutting edge of pop music" and referred to himself as a fan.
+Chris Martin called them "the ultimate form of life," while Julie Burchill described Girls Aloud as "simply the most perfect pop group since the Monkees."
+Their songs have also been covered by artists including Arctic Monkeys, Bloc Party, CMAT and Coldplay, among others.